-Chasm scripts are driven by a game engine that calls three functions at specific points in time.
-Understanding when each is called, and what dt actually is, is fundamental to writing correct game logic.
+Chasm scripts are driven by a game engine that calls specific functions at specific points in time.
+Understanding which functions are required, when each is called, and what dt actually is, is fundamental to writing correct game logic.

 on_tick(dt) is called every frame. dt, short for delta time, is the number of seconds elapsed since the previous frame.